 During the first week, urban practitioners and experts from different municipalities, the civil society, business and academia, presented a total of 56 Good Practices in 18 sessions and gave insights into their experienced challenges and local solutions.
 The second week focused on concrete applications with hands-on exercises such as using social media, digital tools, and planning virtual meetings.

-After such an intense serie of Community Events filled with personal story sharing moments we decided to capture Good Practices in a series of 2 documentary movies, 5 podcasts and 10 interviews.
+After such an intense exchange of expertise full of personal stories, we decided to capture Good Practices in different formats.

 Strategic Prepardness and Response Plan Using GIS